Where you can place flowers, light candles and pay tribute to Queen Elizabeth II in Lancashire

 Blackburn and Darwen

-- A national book of condolence will be available to members of the public to sign at both Blackburn and Darwen Town Halls or via the Council’s website in due course.
+- A national book of condolence will be available to members of the public to sign at both Blackburn and Darwen Town Halls.

+- Blackburn Cathedral has also opened its own book of condolence.
+This is available for anyone to sign during normal cathedral opening hours – 9.15am to 5.30pm, Tuesday to Saturday.